Reviews You Can Rely On

 Comfort

-When compared to inflatable pads, even the not so comfortable ones, the Switchback is lacking.
-If you're prone to restlessness because of pressure points, you'll either have to find some uber soft pine boughs to supplement the padding or check out some of the inflatable pads in our review.
-We noticed a significant amount of time spent waking up to shift and adjust as our hips and shoulders dug in.
+When compared to inflatable pads, even the not-so-comfortable ones, the Switchback is lacking.
+If you're prone to restlessness because of pressure points, you'll either have to find some uber-soft pine boughs to supplement the padding or check out some of the inflatable pads in our review.
+We woke up a lot when sleeping on this pad to shift and adjust as our hips and shoulders dug in.

 Credit: Brian Martin

-If you're boarding the ultralight boat, consider this; each segment of the Switchback weighs about an ounce, and cutting the pad down is easy.
-Cutting it to cover just your hips and shoulders would leave you with a pad weighing in at only about seven ounces and packs down quite small.
+Each segment of the Switchback weighs about an ounce, and cutting the pad down is easy.
+Cutting it to cover just your hips and shoulders would leave you with a pad weighing in at only about seven ounces and everything packs down quite small.
+Doing this will obviously be even less comfortable, but you'd still have cushion where you need it most while also having the lightest weight sleeping pad possible, all for a fraction of the price of an ultralight inflatable pad.

-nemo switchback sleeping pad review - just at 14.5 ounces, this isn't too bad for a pad that retails at...
+nemo switchback - at just 14.5 ounces, this isn't too bad for a pad that retails at...

-Just at 14.5 ounces, this isn't too bad for a pad that retails at half of what nearly any inflatable pad would cost.
-A huge bonus is the ability to cut this pad down for ultralight adventures, count on about one ounce per segment.
+At just 14.5 ounces, this isn't too bad for a pad that retails at half of what nearly any inflatable pad would cost.
+A huge bonus is the ability to cut this pad down for ultralight adventures - count on about one ounce per segment.
 Cutting out enough to go from shoulders to hips could leave you with only a seven ounce pad!

 Credit: Brian Martin